giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v15.0.0.md

 - Emit events when config maps and secrets referenced in App CRs are updated;
 - Cache k8sclient, helmclient for later use;
 - Apply the namespaceConfig to the desired chart;
-- Install apps in CAPI workload clusters;
+- Install apps in CAPI Workload Clusters;
 - Apply `compatibleProvider`, `namespace` metadata validation based on the relevant `AppCatalogEntry` CR;
 - Add annotations from Helm charts to AppCatalogEntry CRs;
 - Enable Vertical Pod Autoscaler.